clydebarrow/esphome-docs-hugo/content/cookbook/lambda_magic.md

 {{< /note >}}
 ## Update numeric values from text input

-Sometimes it may be more confortable to use a [/components/text/template]({{< ref "/components/text/template" >}}) to change some numeric values from the user interface.
+Sometimes it may be more confortable to use a {{< docref "/components/text/template" >}} to change some numeric values from the user interface.
 ESPHome has some nice [helper functions](https://github.com/esphome/esphome/blob/dev/esphome/core/helpers.h) among which theres's one to convert text to numbers.